 Before your procedure, do the following:

-Tell your doctor about the medications you take.
-You may need to stop taking certain medications before the procedure, especially aspirin, Coumadin, or other blood thinners.
+- Tell your doctor about the medications you take.
+You may need to stop taking some of them before the procedure, especially aspirin, Coumadin, or other blood thinners.

 During the Procedure

-You receive sedation (medication to help you relax) through an intravenous (IV) line.
+You will get medication to help you relax (sedation) through an intravenous (IV) line.
 You may also receive local anesthesia (numbing medication) with a needle.
 Then a special spray is used to numb your throat and nose or mouth.
 This is to help keep you comfortable and prevent coughing during the procedure.

 After the Procedure

 You are sent to the recovery room until the sedation wears off.
 This takes about 1-2 hours.
-Once you are fully awake, you can be sent home.
-Plan for an adult family member or friend to drive you home from the facility.
+Once you are fully awake, you can go home.
+You will need an adult family member or friend to drive you home.
 Your throat will be sore for a day or two.
 At first, there may be a small amount of blood in your sputum.
 This is normal.
-But this should go away after the second day.
+It should go away after the second day.